 guaranteed fax

-A feature of Lucent Intuity FAX Messaging that temporarily stores faxes sent to a fax machine.
-In cases where the fax machine is busy or does not answer a call, the call is sent to an Intuity AUDIX mailbox.
+A feature of fax messaging that temporarily stores faxes sent to a fax machine.
+In cases where the fax machine is busy or does not answer a call, the call is sent to an INTUITY AUDIX mailbox.

 guest password